How to Install Odoo 11 on Ubuntu 16.04

 ● odoo11.service - Odoo11 Loaded: loaded (/etc/systemd/system/odoo11.service; disabled; vendor preset: enabled) Active: active (running) since Tue 2018-01-23 21:09:25 UTC; 1s ago Main PID: 14146 (python3) CGroup: /system.slice/odoo11.service └─14146 /opt/odoo/odoo11-venv/bin/python3 /opt/odoo/odoo11/odoo-bin -c /etc/odoo11.conf

 Enable the Odoo service to be automatically started at boot time:

 If you want to see the messages logged by the Odoo service you can use the command below:

 sudo journalctl -u odoo11

 Test the Installation

-Assuming that installation is successful, a screen similar to the following will appear:
+Assuming the installation is successful, a screen similar to the following will appear:

 That’s it!
 This tutorial walked you through the installation of Odoo 11 on Ubuntu 16.04 in a Python virtual environment.

-To learn how to configure your Odoo with with nginx as a reverse proxy and how to access your Odoo Installation via HTTPS you can check out the following post:
+To learn how to configure your Odoo with Nginx as a reverse proxy and how to access your Odoo Installation via HTTPS you can check out the following post: